buddhist-uni/buddhist-uni.github.io/_content/papers/reflections-truth-experience-early-buddhist-epistemology_dhammadina.md

 pages: "101--133"
 ---

-In this paper, Bhikkhu Dhammadinā thoroghly explores an early Buddhist view of epistemology, one based on the four noble truths yet grounded in personal liberative experience, exploring contact (*phassa/sparśa*), the experiential domain (*āyatana*), and the validity of first-person experience.
+In this paper, Bhikkhu Dhammadinā thoroughly explores an early Buddhist view of epistemology, one based on the four noble truths yet grounded in personal liberative experience, exploring contact (*phassa/sparśa*), the experiential domain (*āyatana*), and the validity of first-person experience.